yaman4/shortify/README.md

 ## Kafka Integration (Analytics)
 - When a user accesses a short URL, the backend:
-  1. Resolves the original URL (fast path)
+  1. Resolves the original URL, low-latency redirect path (served via Redis cache)
   2. Publishes an access event to Kafka (non-blocking)
   3. Returns redirect immediately
 - **Consumer:** Processes events to increment click counts and store analytics in the database